mhooten/mhooten.github.io/_pages/publications.md

 2025
 ------

-1. Lu, X., A. Kaplan, Y. Kanno, G. Valentine, J. Rash, and M.B.
-Hooten.
-(In Press).
-Stochastic spatial stream networks for scalable inferences of riverscape processes.
-Spatial Statistics.

 1. Wright, W.J. and M.B.
 Hooten.
 (In Press).
 Continuous-space occupancy models.
-Biometrics.
+Biometrics. [discussion paper]

 1. Wright, W.J. and M.B.
 Hooten.
 (In Press).
-Rejoinder to the discussion on ``Continuous-space occupancy models.''
+Rejoinder to the discussion on "Continuous-space occupancy models."
 Biometrics.

 1. Koslovsky, M.D., A. Kaplan, V.A.
 Terranova, and M.B.
 Hooten.
 (In Press).
 A unified Bayesian framework for modeling measurement error in multinomial data.
 Bayesian Analysis.